vbrett/vbrpytools/README.md

-<font size="8">vbrsupport</font>
+<font size="8">vbrtools</font>

-vbrsupport is a Python library of general functions that I use in all my other packages.
+vbrtools is a Python library of general functions that I use in all my other packages.

 - [Installation](#installation)
 - [Use Package](#use-package)